Graduateshotline

 Nursing Diploma

-The nursing degree that requires the least amount of education is the Nursing diploma.
+The nursing degree that requires the least education is the Nursing diploma.
 It is an undergraduate program provided by hospitals or vocational centers to teach the students the everyday duties of a nurse.
-The duration of a Nursing diploma course is one year which is the shortest nursing course out there.
-If the course is affiliated with a University, however, the student can receive college credit for future education which comes in handy while pursuing ADN or BSN degree later on.
+The duration of a nursing diploma course is one year, which is the shortest nursing course out there.
+Suppose the course is affiliated with a University.
+In that case, however, the student can receive college credit for future education, which comes in handy while pursuing an ADN or BSN degree later.

 ADN - Associate Degree in Nursing

-ADN is an undergraduate program as well provided by community colleges to teach students everyday tasks of a nurse.
-It is a two year program and is a popular way to enter the nursing profession.
+ADN is an undergraduate program provided by community colleges to teach students the everyday tasks of a nurse.
+It is a two-year program and a popular way to enter nursing.
 ADN is a college degree.
 Many ADNs go back to earn their BSN.
-Many Universities provide Accelerated BSN course for ADNs which is similar to BSN but has a duration of as less as 12 months, compared to 48 - 60 months needed for a regular BSN course.
-The course is usually specialty specific giving in-depth knowledge of a particular field, for example, maternal care, behavioral health.
+Many Universities provide Accelerated BSN courses for ADNs, which are similar to BSN but have a duration of as less as 12 months, compared to the 48 - 60 months needed for a regular BSN course.
+The course is usually specialty-specific, giving in-depth knowledge of a particular field, such as maternal care or behavioral health.

 Top colleges providing ADN